 So if your organisation needs protection from phishing, download the free app for iOS or Android.
 Within 5 minutes, you’ll see how easy it is to protect mobile devices from malware, compromised WiFi networks, and, yes, phishing.

 Imagine if everyone in your organisation had that level of security on their personal phones and tablets.
-Using Traced Control, our Mobile Threat Defence solution, you can see the risk status of every enrolled device, helping you to comply with regulations around data security in a very simple and cost-effective way.
+Using Trustd, our Mobile Threat Defence solution, you can see the risk status of every enrolled device, helping you to comply with regulations around data security in a very simple and cost-effective way.